cmp-202/ssh2shell/README.md

 * Server SSH fingerprint validation.
 * Access to [SSH2.connect parameters](https://github.com/mscdex/ssh2#client-methods) for first host connection.
 * Keyboard-interactive authentication.
-* Pipe stream.data into another writable stream using SSH2shell.pipe(writableStream).
+* Pipe stream.data into another writeable stream using SSH2shell.pipe(writableStream).
 Pipe commands can be chained.
 * Also process raw stream.data through SSH2shell.on('data') or host.onData event handlers as the stream receives each character.
-* Use a callback funtion to handle final session text.
+* Use a callback function to handle final session text.
 The callback function can be defined in the host object or passed to SSH2shell.connect(callback).
 The callback function has access to the `this` keyword.